Overview

 Help turn every commit into deployable, compliant software you can trust

-What is r2r (Ready to Release)?
+What is Ready to Release?

-r2r is an extensible CLI that enables Everything-as-Code workflows from your terminal, IDE, or CI/CD pipeline.
-Built by engineers, for engineers.
+- eac is a standalone CLI that enables Everything-as-Code workflows from your terminal, IDE, or CI/CD pipeline.

-The CLI is your primary interface for:
+The eac CLI is your primary interface for:

 - Writing executable specifications that validate your system